littlebillapp/full-stack-recruitment-test/README.md

 * Your solution looks like the provided [design](#design).

+* You have shown initiative on quality or functionality

 ----

 ## Prerequisites/Environment Setup

 ### Installing Node

-The full stack test is developed using Node, using the following versions:
+The full stack test is developed using Node.
+It's recommanded to use the following versions but be free to use recent version if it works.

   **Node:** `LTS/Erbium (^12.13.0)`